For the purposes of this article:

 (K) One or more substance abuse treatment providers;

-(M) Such other person or persons the chair deems appropriate.
+(M) Any such other person or persons the chair considers appropriate.

 (12) "Offender" means an adult charged with a criminal offense punishable by incarceration.